rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% sub_chapter_header "Conditional Style in React" "react-conditional-style" %}}

-Maybe you came across the problem to have conditional class attributes in your React components.
+Maybe you came across the problem of having conditional class attributes in your React components.
 It would look similar to the following:

 {{< highlight javascript >}}
 var buttonClasses = ['button'];